Mintimate/DocVitePressOMR/en/demo/diffBetweenIceAndMint.md

 - rime-ice's symbol customization and oh-my-rime's are not the same.
 For example, the input of some special characters, the two are completely different;
 - The shortcuts of rime-ice and oh-my-rime are also different, and you need to mainly check the source code of each during use;
 - rime-ice, in order to ensure compatibility, uses the old version of Lua syntax introduction, but oh-my-rime considers that the new version of Lua syntax is more concise, and the higher version of librime will always popularize various clients, so it uses the new version of Lua syntax introduction;
-- rime-ice's GitHub repository is more active, and there are more experts answering questions in the issue; oh-my-rime is basically maintained and contributed by [Mintimate](https://github.com/Mintimate) and [YummyCocoa](https://github.com/YummyCocoa), occasionally rime-ice maintainer One of [@mirtlecn](https://github.com/mirtlecn) will push some content, so, if there is a problem, the answer may be much slower; it is recommended that if you have a question you don't know, you can see if there is an answer in rime-ice's issue.
-- And so on some small detail differences~
+- rime-ice GitHub repository is more active, with more experts answering questions in issues. oh-my-rime is primarily maintained and contributed by [@Mintimate](https://github.com/Mintimate) and [@YummyCocoa](https://github.com/YummyCocoa), who also communicate with wanxiang's author [@amzxyz](https://github.com/amzxyz) on QQ.
+Occasionally [@mirtlecn](https://github.com/mirtlecn), one of rime-ice's maintainers, might push some updates.
+Therefore, if you have questions, responses may take much longer.
+We recommend checking rime-ice's issues first to see if your question has already been answered.- And so on some small detail differences~

 So, the difference between rime-ice and oh-my-rime is mainly in the adapted input scheme, Lua script, shortcut, symbol customization, GitHub repository activity, etc.